The Passion: New Orleans: Production

 Adam Anders, who previously worked on fellow Fox series Glee, served as executive producer and music director for The Passion.
 He elaborated that the goal of the special's soundtrack was to present well-known songs "in a completely new context".
 Chris Daughtry, an American Idol alumnus who was cast as Judas, stated that his songs—Imagine Dragons' "Demons" (which was performed as a duet with Jesus—played by Jencarlos Canela, during Judas's betrayal) and Evanescence's "Bring Me to Life", would be "very different interpretations" of the original tracks.
 Anders felt that the project fit well with Fox due to the network's history with music-based series, such as Glee (a series which Anders also worked on) and Empire.
 Anders believed that the "power" of the presentation and its use of popular music helped influence the popularity of The Passion in the Netherlands—where, according to a recent survey, more people practiced atheism or agnosticism combined than theism.
 As such, Anders felt that the concept could be "huge" in the U.S. due to the level of religious practice in the country.
 He stressed that the integrity of the story would be maintained, remarking that "I'm a pastor's kid, and I have a cheese alarm that goes off easily.
 I knew I couldn't have the disciples breakdancing."

 The concept of The Passion was met with skepticism; Anders remarked that he had difficulty convincing musicians to allow use of their songs because the concept of The Passion was difficult to explain, while Chris Daughtry and Prince Royce were initially hesitant towards the concept of participating in an overtly religious production.
 Daughtry did remark that he enjoyed the idea of playing an antagonist, and felt that Judas was a "very human" and "very relatable" character.
 Prince Royce, who was cast as Saint Peter, similarly promised that he would take his role seriously and not act as "the normal Prince Royce who takes his shirt off and gets the girls screaming".
 Tyler Perry, who practices Christianity, was enthusiastic about being involved in such an event occurring in his hometown, and joked that contributing to a project that he did not personally create was like a "vacation".
 He felt that the modern setting and contemporary music would make the story more accessible to a general audience.

-Celebrity chef Carla Hall made a cameo appearance staffing a food truck that Jesus used to cater the Last Supper, while the Preservation Hall Jazz Band also appeared for a performance of "When the Saints Go Marching In".
+Top Chef alumuna and celebrity chef Carla Hall made a cameo appearance staffing a food truck that Jesus used to cater the Last Supper, while the Preservation Hall Jazz Band also appeared for a performance of "When the Saints Go Marching In".
 Nischelle Turner served as a co-host, primarily serving as a reporter along the procession route to Woldenberg Park.